eladgunders/fastapi-todos/README.md

 You can then access the application from http://localhost:8000.

-You can also view the Swagger documentation for the API by visiting http://localhost:8000/docs on your web browser.
+You can also play with the interactive API documentation (Swagger) by visiting http://localhost:8000/docs on your web browser.

 ## License 📜